Do I have to be a British National to apply?

-The programme cost covers all of the above, plus the administration of your stay in Bolivia: our staff will be helping you to settle in, providing you with contacts, holding newsroom meetings, coordinating the publication, design and printing of the magazine and organising a few socials.
+The programme cost covers all of the above, plus the administration of your stay in Bolivia: our staff will be helping you to settle in, providing you with contacts, holding newsroom meetings, coordinating the publication, design and printing of the magazine.
 If you stay on for a few months and want to get involved in this process they will be more than happy to include you and show you how the running of the magazine works.
 The longer you stay, the more you will be able to be involved.
 In case of trouble they are only ever a phone call away.
-You are also automatically registered at a local private health clinic.
-Finally, a small part is your contribution to the printing costs of the magazine: as it is distributed for free we rely on the contributions of people coming over to keep it alive.
+A part of what you pay is your contribution to the printing costs of the magazine: as it is distributed for free we rely on the contributions of people coming over to keep it alive.

 How much should flights cost me?

 You should always be able to get a flight out from the UK for about £1000.
 Depending on when you fly, or how far advance you book you can also get deals for as little as £750.
-If you see websites that try to sell it to you for more, do not be put off, a little hunting around and internet trawling should get you a price in the right bracket. www.ebookers.com is an excellent website for good deals, also try Skyscanner to compare offers.
-STA Travel and Journey Latin America often also have special offers on.
+If you see websites that try to sell it to you for more, do not be put off, a little hunting around and internet trawling should get you a price in the right bracket. ebookers is an excellent website for good deals, as is kayak.com.
+You can also try Skyscanner to compare offers.
+STA Travel and Journey Latin America also tend to offer competitively-priced flights.

 Are there any accommodation arrangements?

 You are automatically housed in the Bolivian Express residence for the full duration of your stay.